 \subsubsection{Knowledge Graph}

 We count the number of POIs on each section and then use the road sections, categories, and numbers of POIs to construct attribute triples.
-For example, (road section 1, restaurant, 15) and (road section 1, school, 6) indicate that there are 6 schools and 15 restaurants on road section 1.
-Time, weather conditions, and their correlations, such as (road section ID, weather condition, moment) and (moment t, weather, light rain), are used to construct the city weather knowledge graph.
-In addition, the input data need to be preprocessed before being input into the knowledge graph embedding model.
-The input data include the road network triples (head entity, relation, tail entity), external factor triples (entity, attribute, attribute value), and attribute co-occurrence triples (attribute 1, attribute 2, co-occurrence probability).
+For example, (road section 1, restaurant, 15) and (road section 1, school, 6) indicate that there are six schools and 15 restaurants around road section 1.
+Time, weather conditions, and their correlations, such as (road section ID, weather condition, moment) and (moment t, weather, light rain), are also used to construct the knowledge graph.
+Besides, the input data need to be preprocessed before being input into the knowledge graph embedding model.
+The input data include the road adjacency triples (head entity, relation, tail entity), attribute triples (entity, attribute, attribute value), and attribute co-occurrence triples (attribute 1, attribute 2, co-occurrence probability).
 The attribute co-occurrence probability describes the probability of two attributes existing on the same road section.
 The data structures of these triples are shown in Table \ref{tbl:t1}, Table \ref{tbl:t2}, and Table \ref{tbl:t3}.

 Part of the final Shenzhen city knowledge graph is shown in Figure \ref{fig5}.